 See Susan Edwards, Sex and Gender in the Legal Process (Blackstone Press Ltd, 1996) 359-364; Kate Warner, ‘Sexual Offending: Victim, gender and sentencing dilemmas’ in Chappell D and Wilson P (eds), Issues in Australian Crime and Criminal Justice (LexisNexis Butterworths, 2005) ; Amber Wilson, ‘Fury mounts over judge’s sentencing remarks’, The Mercury (Hobart), 4 November 2019, 6.

+Paul Chynoweith, ‘Legal Research’ in Andrew Knight and Les Ruddock (eds), Advanced Research in the Built Environment (Wiley-Blackwell, 2008) 28.

+Kate Warner, ‘Sentencing Scholarship in Australia’ (2006) 18 Current Issues in Criminal Justice 24.

 See Markarian v The Queen (2005) 228 CLR 357.

-XX

-XX
+For more detail, see XX and XX.

 Sentencing Council for England and Wales, Crown Court Sentencing Survey: Annual Publication 2012 (May 2013) 28, 31.

-The remarks with forms were also coded and the comparison helped inform the coding exercise.
-The judge’s form was accepted where there was disagreement between our coding and the form, with the rare exception where the judge indicated a factor did not arise when the remarks expressly indicated that it did.
+This was entered into an Excel spreadsheet.

+The sentencing remarks for each case were imported into ‘the project’ as a ‘file’; each factor was assigned a ‘node’ (e.g. ‘breach of trust’) and ‘child nodes’ for weight (‘a lot’, ‘a lttle’ and ‘no weight’) and then the relevant text was coded to a ‘node’ and a ‘child node’.
+This allowed all portions of text in the project coded to a specific factor and weight to be selected and viewed together.
+It also allowed word searches of the sentencing remarks to find such words as ‘delay’ or ‘remorse’.

 Bagaric, Edney and Alexander (n 4) 258 define it similarly.
 The Sentencing Act 1995 (WA), s 7(1) defines aggravating factors more narrowly as factors which in ‘the court’s opinion, increase the culpability of the offender’.
 But s 8(1) defines mitigating factors as those which ‘decrease the culpability of the offender or decrease the extent to which the offender should be punished’ thus giving mitigating factors the broader definition.